xiashtra/cactbot/docs/LogGuide.md

 ### Line 24 (0x18): NetworkDoT

 HoT (heal over time) and DoT (damage over time) amounts.
+For most DoTs and HoTs,
-These are the aggregated quantities of damage for every hot or dot on that target from a given source.
+this line conveys an aggregated tick for every DoT/HoT source on that target from all sources.

 The reason why there is such a discrepancy between ACT and fflogs about dots is that ff14 does not return the exact tick amounts for every active dot.